gooseberry/smoke/docs/user-guide/installing-game.md

-*This install method was last tested on 2022-10-02 on Chrome 105.*

 # Requirements
-If you haven't yet installed smoke, head on over to the [[Home]] page for instructions on how to get Smoke running on your Chromebook.
-You'll find instructions on how to get your ChromeOS device ready to install this game.
+If you haven't yet installed smoke, head on over to the [Getting Started](/user-guide/getting-started/) page for instructions on how to get Smoke running on your Chromebook.
 After you've done that, follow the instructions below to get the game installed.

 # Installing a game